 What does this funding get me?

-- Partnership/Coalition: Consortia of one local education agency and one or more schools, nonprofits, for-profits, and community partners.
+Teams must consist of at least one local educational agency and one or more schools, nonprofit organizations, for-profit organizations, or community partners.

 How can I access the money?